Board of Directors

 MHTP’s Board of Directors is responsible for all governance of MHTP, including both short- and long-term guidance of the organization.
 MHTP is the only therapeutic music training program governed by a Board of Directors; the MHTP CEO is supervised by the Board President.
 Most Directors serve on one or more single-issue work groups or standing committees.
 Directors have a wide diversity of education, experience, and interests that collectively and synergistically combine to create a powerful and highly-skilled group of individuals who deeply love MHTP and are dedicated to its highest good.
 All MHTP Directors are volunteers.

-Heidi Boyle, MHTP Student, BS, MBA Heidi Boyle currently leads Ernst & Young's Financial Services People Consulting practice and has over 25 years of experience leading large-scale change, including executive roles in top financial institutions.
-She has extensive experience in leading strategic programs including workforce transformation, process re-engineering, digital business strategy and leadership, and technology enablement.
+Heidi Boyle, CMP, BS, MBA- MHTP President.
+Heidi Boyle recently retired from Ernst & Young where she led its Financial Services People Consulting practice.
+She has over 30 years of experience leading large-scale change and strategic programs and has held executive roles in top financial institutions.
 Heidi began playing piano, violin and guitar at an early age and over the years has participated in numerous musical groups and accompanied soloists at performances and competitions.
 She was emotionally drawn to therapeutic music as an opportunity to serve others and found MHTP's comprehensive program to be a perfect match for her passions.
-Heidi earned her B.S. in Accounting from Valparaiso University and her M.B.A. from the University of Utah and lives in Boise, Idaho.
-She is currently pursuing her CMP and chaired MHTP's National Program Council for two years.
+Heidi earned her B.S. in Accounting from Valparaiso University and her M.B.A. from the University of Utah and lives in Driggs, Idaho.
+She became a Certified Music Practitioner in 2025 and chaired MHTP's National Program Council for two years.

 Martha Lewis, CMP, MA, MTS, left the corporate world after many years to pursue her passion for the healing arts.
 After completing an MA in Expressive Arts Therapy & Counseling and an MTS in Spirituality and the Arts, she co-founded the Music for Healing and Transition Program, Inc. with Laurie Riley in 1994.
 Martha was the first President and Executive Director of MHTP and remained active as an MHTP Board Director until 2002.
 She was an instructor for MHTP from 1995-2017.
 Now semi-retired, she is once again serving on MHTP’s Board of Directors.
 Over the years, Martha has taught and facilitated expressive therapy workshops throughout the country and served in various ministries for Episcopal churches in the Episcopal Diocese of Texas.